kubernetes/website/content/en/blog/_posts/2023-10-26-blixt-ebpf-rust-in-kubernetes-sigs.md

 One thing that can't be overstated about this project is that it has been at the center of a lot of learning, community building and fun.
-We have maintained a policy with this project that it shall never be intended for production use cases, and one of the greatest benefits of that is that development of the project is more of a sandbox and a safe space for people to learn and experiment.
+We have maintained a policy with this project that it shall never be intended for production use cases, and which means development of the project is more of a sandbox and a safe space for people to learn and experiment.
 If any of this sounds interesting to you now is a great time to get involved!

 [gwapi]:https://github.com/kubernetes-sigs/gateway-api
 [gwc]:https://gateway-api.sigs.k8s.io/api-types/gatewayclass/